 eRefund is a fast and convenient way to receive your student refund

-To enroll in eRefund:
+To enroll in eRefund follow these steps:

-- Log in to LionPATH
+- Login to LionPATH

-- Select "Click to enroll in eRefund"
+- Select "Click to enroll in eRefund", complete the requested information.

 After an eRefund has been generated by Penn State to your financial institution, the process may take up to 3-5 business days before it will appear as a credit in your account.
 Please refer to your financial institution's policy concerning the availability of these funds.